ValentinOVD/Open-Word-Database/README.md

 # News

-For v0.2, there are two versions :
+For v0.2, there will be two versions :

-v0.2 (The translations will only be updated with reviewed translations and the software will be updated when a new 0.x release is released.)
+- v0.2 (The translations will only be updated with reviewed translations and the software will be updated when a new 0.x release is released.)
-RR(v0.1) (The translations and the software will be updated with master each time you startup the software) RR is already available !
+- RR(v0.1) (The translations and the software will be updated with master each time you startup the software) RR is already available !

  Use the console.sh from master or from the latest v0.1.x* for use RR.

 v0.2, the first stable version will be available in July.